Revurn/.github/profile/readme.md

 # Revurn
-Revurn is a Text Communication Platform that keeps privacy in mind, Opening Early/Mid 2023.
+Revurn is a chat application with every users interests in mind, allowing you to build your own iconic space.

 ## External Links:
 [Website](https://revurn.com)<br>